 Is Viv Richards the greatest ODI batsman that the game has ever seen or does Sachin Tendulkar's book of records seal the deal in his favor?
 Is Sir Don Bradman the greatest batsman of all-time or is there anyone who can compete with the Don?
 Shane Warne, Muttiah Muralitharan or one of the West Indian fast bowling quartet, who is the greatest bowler of all-time?

-All of those are mere questions but they can be answered by taking a look at the ICC cricket ranking.
+All of those are mere questions but they can be answered by taking a look at the International Cricket Council ranking.
 As far as the five-time World Cup-winning Australia team is concerned of the dominant West Indies side of the 70s and 80s, the ICC team rankings give a better picture of just how good they were.

 As far as the ICC player ranking goes, the highest rating point ever achieved by a batsman in Tests belongs to Sir Don Bradman.
 His tally of 961 achieved following the Test against India in 1948 remains the all-time best by a batsman in the longest format of the game and he is also the only one to breach the 950 mark.
 In the ICC Bowler Rankings, the all-time best rating is held by England's Syd Barnes, whose tally of 932 after a Test against South Africa in 1914 remains unbroken a century later.

 Although ODIs came much later than Tests and the first World Cup was not until 1975, the format has seen plenty of records being broken in the last 15 years.
 However, one record that has stood the test of time has been the highest rating point by a batsman in the ICC player ranking for ODIs.
 West Indies' Viv Richards amassed 935 points in December 1985 and in the three decades since, no one has even managed to come close.